Symmetry protected topological phases under decoherence: Doubled System

+As we have examined for a few important examples, Choi isomorphism provides a way to understand SPT characteristics of a given mixed state density matrix by ``faithfully'' mapping it into a pure state.
+This pure state in the doubled state would enjoy an enlarged symmetry and an anomaly protected by this enlarged symmetry, thus being a non-trivial SPT state in the doubled Hilbert space.
+On the other hand, if a mixed state is decohered too much, the corresponding pure state would be a trivial state in the doubled Hilbert space.
+We denote a mixed state (ensemble of states) that maps to a non-trivial SPT state in the doubled Hilbert space as an SPT ensemble.

+In general, for a given pure state in the doubled Hilbert space, there are various diagnostics to identify its non-trivial SPT features; a conventional strange correlator is one of them.
+Interestingly, generalized strange correlators of a mixed state density matrix correspond to diagnostics of a pure state SPT in the doubled Hilbert space, which is a conventional strange correlator as the following:

-where the superscript $d$ represents that the strange correlator is for the pure doubled state, and the subscript $A_u \cdot A_l$ means that the strange correlator is for the operator charged under both $G_A^u$ and $G_A^l$.
-Interestingly, the original type-II strange correlator of the mixed state $\rho_\spt^D$ for $G_A$ becomes the type-I strange correlator of the Choi state $\Vert \rho_\spt^D \rAngle$ for the operator charged under both $G_A^u$ and $G_A^l$.
-In the Choi state, this strange correlator naturally probes the anomaly inflow of the $G_A^u \times G_A^l \times G_B$ SPT order.
-Since the decoherence acts like a shallow quantum circuit acting on the doubled SPT state that respects the symmetry, as long as the decoherence is not too strong, the $G_A^u \times G_A^l \times G_B$ SPT order should be robust.
-Therefore, this Choi isomorphism naturally provides a mechanism for the stability of the type-II strange correlator under selective decoherence.
+where $C$ without superscript denotes that it is a conventional strange correlator defined for a pure state (in the doubled Hilbert space), and the subscript $A_u \cdot A_l$ means that the strange correlator is for the operator charged under both $G_A^u$ and $G_A^l$.

+As the type-II strange correlator of the mixed state $\rho_\spt^D$ for $G_A$ is the conventional strange correlator of the Choi state $\Vert \rho_\spt^D \rAngle$ for the operator charged under both $G_A^u$ and $G_A^l$, it naturally probes the boundary mixed anomaly of the $G_A^u \times G_A^l \times G_B$ SPT phase, as in \figref{fig:summary}(d).
+In \secref{sec:nonlocal}, we show that a strange correlator provides a mathematically equivalent way of measuring the presence of a boundary mixed anomaly in the pure state.
+Since the Choi operator of the decoherence $\hat{\cE}$ acts like a shallow quantum circuit acting on the doubled SPT state that respects the symmetry, as long as the decoherence is not too strong, the $G_A^u \times G_A^l \times G_B$ SPT order should be robust.
+Therefore, this Choi isomorphism naturally provides a mechanism for the stability of the type-II strange correlator under selective decoherence, and further demonstrates how this is tied to the stability of an SPT ensemble.